- 1 What is Mardi Gras? / Why is Mardi Gras celebrated?

 When it comes to where to stay for New Orleans Mardi Gras, location is important!
 And you must book your hotel as early as possible because they book out quickly!
 Also expect that you will be paying inflated rates.
 You want to be staying close to the parades so have a look at the different parade routes of each Krewe here, or alternatively download the parade tracker app.

-The majority of people are interesting in seeing either the Uptown or French Quarter parades.
+The majority of people are interested in seeing either the Uptown or French Quarter parades.
 A good rule of thumb is to stay closer to St Charles or Canal, as it will be easier for you to get around.
 Other good streets are Royal Street, Decatur and Magazine.
 But you want to be able to easily walk to and from the celebrations because traffic is a nightmare and you can use your own bathroom.

 For hotels located close to the Uptown parades with a ‘New Orleans feel’ stay at The Prytania Park, Prytania Oaks and the Queen Anne Hotels, which are all located in the historic Lower Garden District, close to parades.